If you’re tired of pan-frying, steaming, or grilling your fish, you should give it a try on a smoker.

 What is the Best Temperature to Smoke Tilapia?

 The best temperature for smoking tilapia is at approximately 170℉ to 205℉.
-You can preheat your smoker or grill at that temperature while you marinate the fish.
+You can preheat your smoker or grill to that temperature while you marinate the fish.

 Target Internal Temperature for Smoked Tilapia